 In the early days it was all about how to get through the next day.
 First there was the trauma of his birth, then diagnosis and then the start of the trial and the huge improvement in his condition.
-We never really looked to the future or even considered the possibility of the trial coming to an end.
-This is now a reality.
+We never really looked to the future or even considered the possibility of the trial coming to an end, however this became a reality.

-We are extremely worried about what the end of this drug trial means for Maddox.
-We have been told that if he comes off the drug now he will deteriorate and his bones will stop growing.
-He will likely need to use a wheelchair and get more tired.
-His consultant believes there is a strong possibility that he is not yet strong enough for his body to cope and there is even a chance he could die once treatment is halted.
+We were extremely worried about what the end of this drug trial would mean for Maddox.
+We had been told that if he came off the drug he would deteriorate and his bones would stop growing.
+He would likely need to use a wheelchair and get more tired.
+His consultant believed there is a strong possibility that he wasn’t yet strong enough for his body to cope and there was even a chance he could die should treatment be halted.

 It is possible that as Maddox grows and develops he may reach a point where he is strong enough to cope without the drug but we have to get him to that stage.
 In these early days, for a child who has the condition as severely as Maddox, this drug treatment is our only hope.
 As parents all you want is the best for your children, rare diseases by their very nature are extremely complex and as such it takes a huge team to ensure the very best treatment path is open to you.